 I also live within walking distance to a Costco.
-Yup, you read that right.
 I love Costco because they are home to two of my monthly staples.
 The rotisserie chicken.
 (Can you spot me taking a picture with my camera phone?
 A reader pmed me and asked if it was me and I was like why yes it is.
-FYI, I use my phone to take all my pictures on this website because I am focused on food first, photography second.)
+FYI, I use my phone to take all my pictures on this website.)

-And their bagged fresh spinach that has been pre-washed!
-Did I mention I hate washing spinach?
-So much sand.
-I still give their spinach a rinse before cooking though because I am a clean freak even when it comes to vegetables.
+And their bagged fresh spinach that has been pre-washed Did I mention I hate washing spinach?
+So much sand!
+I still give their spinach a quick cold rinse before cooking because I am a clean freak even when it comes to vegetables.

-There is also an Aldi near me, but I don’t shop there much because the line moves very slow.
-I get checked out faster at Costco than at Aldi!
-However, this particular Aldi stocks very fresh pork chops and chicken breasts.
+There is also an Aldi near me, but I don’t shop there much because the line can be extremely long.
+I usually get checked out faster at Costco than at Aldi!
+However, this particular Aldi stocks very fresh pork chops and arugula.
 So I will sometimes brave the lines.
 Additionally, Aldi does have the cheapest prices around for eggs, milk, bread, and cheese.

 There is also a huge Chinese Supermarket that opened pretty close to me.
 Bigger than Whole Foods and comparable to Stop and Shop.
-The cleanest Chinese supermarket I have been too and the cashiers are nice AND speak English.
+It is the cleanest Chinese supermarket I have been too and the cashiers are nice AND speak English.